 Black coloring on your dog’s tongue and/or gums is typically just extra pigmentation.

-The following list is comprised of a variety of dog breeds.
-Only the Chow Chow and Shar Pei are specifically bred to have black mouths.
 Other dogs may be born that way simply from genetics.
 Also, there seems to a dogs who have black points that will go on to grow into darker mouths.